Weather Data Tailored For Growers

 - If field parameters are not already in the system, customers configure them using the E4 Gateway module.

-- With fields configured, the system automatically uses the most proximate weather data to calculate average temperature, accumulated precipitation, and GDDs.
-Customers can quickly see how current year metrics compare to the previous year and 50-year averages.
+- With fields configured, the system automatically uses the most comparable weather data to calculate average temperature, accumulated precipitation, and GDDs.
+Customers can see how current year metrics compare to the previous year and 50-year averages.

-- Customers can generate a variety of weather reports, read them online, or print them for offline reading.
+- Customers can generate various weather reports, read them online, or print them offline.

 Key Features & Benefits

 Broad Application: Accurate weather data predicts crop development stages, pest hatchings, and harvest schedules.
-Alongside soil type data, weather data can help growers make optimal seed selections as well.
+Alongside soil type data, weather data can also help growers make optimal seed selections.